Your Account | Shopping Basket

 Romero, by Carlos Reyes-Manzo, 1979

-Photo of Oscar Romero © by
+Photo of St Oscar Romero

 About Romero

-In the sidebar you can see the 'Classic' photo of Archbishop Oscar Romero by
+In the sidebar you can see the 'Classic' photo of Archbishop Oscar Romero by Carlos Reyes-Manzo, used today in many Salvadorean homes as an icon.

-a tireless Defender of the Poor, and upholder of human rights while a cruel civil war
+Romero was assassinated on 24th March 1980 while celebrating Mass in a hospice.
+In his three years as Archbishop, he had become the Voice of the Voiceless, a tireless Defender of the Poor, and upholder of human rights while a cruel civil war was boiling up.

 Hailed by millions as 'San Romero of the Americas', Romero continues to inspire the wider world.
-Streets and buildings, schools and trade unions, have been named after him,
+Streets and buildings, schools and trade unions, have been named after him, and his statue stands over the West Door of Westminster Abbey, London.

 If they kill me, I will rise again in the people of El Salvador